gasproni/queryiteasy/README.md

 Queryiteasy makes the use of JDBC less verbose, and easier to use and maintain, by using the functional programming constructs in Java 8.

+The binaries are available for download from maven central with group id "asprotunity.com" and artifact id "queryiteasy".

 ## Main features

 * Almost no boilerplate code—e.g., connections, statements and result sets are closed automatically, no need for explicit calls to commit or rollback.